IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * 3, if the packet was sent to somebody else by somebody else;
 * 4, if the packet was sent by us.

-The `ARPHRD_` type field is in network byte order; it contains a Linux `ARPHRD_` value for the link-layer device type.
+The `ARPHRD_` type field is in big-endian byte order; it contains a Linux `ARPHRD_` value for the link-layer device type.

 If the `ARPHRD_` type is `ARPHRD_NETLINK` (824), the packet data,